Minors in Robotics

 Robotics is an interdisciplinary subject, involving mechanical and electrical engineering of the physical robot, and design and implementation of software that controls it.
 SUNY Plattsburgh offers two versions of the minor:

 - Robotics with Emphasis in Computer Science — recommended to students who already have a strong background in physics/engineering, but who want to learn software and artificial intelligence aspects of robotics.

 - Robotics with Emphasis in Physics — recommended to students who already have a strong background in computer science but who want to learn physics and engineering aspects of robotics.

-- Minor in Robotics — Emphasis in Computer Science course curriculum
+- Robotics (Emphasis in Computer Science) Minor course curriculum

 - Computer science course descriptions

 Questions, Comments, Suggestions?

 For more information about computer science and information technology programs at SUNY Plattsburgh please contact